cwarden45/Coding-fRNA-Comment/README.md

 This also provides more extensive data / code than previously provided (although data saved was not final result in publication; paper describes subsets of genes used for re-analysis).
 So, the data file mostly matches the [Drummond et al. 2006 Supplement](https://academic.oup.com/mbe/article/23/2/327/1118974#supplementary-data).

 Please note that the scripts will produce many more files than shown in the .pdf Figures (which can be viewed within GitHub).
-Also, sets of variables are commented out towards the beginning of each file (so, you will have 4 sets of variables to comment / uncommment to reproduce re-analysis in **Comment Figures C1-C10**).
+Also, sets of variables are commented out towards the beginning of each file (so, you will have 4 sets of variables to comment / uncommment to reproduce re-analysis in [Comment Figures C1-C10](https://github.com/cwarden45/Coding-fRNA-Comment/blob/master/Figures.pdf).

 # Full Acknowledgement